MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 The Lead Research and Outreach can optionally store a summary of the research in your CRM so that a seller can view the research directly on the lead record.
 To enable this capability, you must first create a table in the CRM to store the summary, and then create a field on your lead record that will be used to link the lead to the summary.

 > [!NOTE]
-> Research insights shown in the Sales agent are retained for 90 days.
-If a lead was researched more than 90 days ago, the lead can still appear on the screen, but opening the older research can show a generic error because the original insights have expired and been deleted.
+> Research insights shown in the Sales personal app are retained for 90 days.
+If a lead was researched more than 90 days ago, the lead can still appear in the list, but opening the older research can show a generic error because the original insights have expired and been deleted.
 To keep research available beyond this 90-day period, configure the agent to store research summaries in your CRM.
 Sellers can also refresh insights for leads with expired research to generate a new summary.

 ### Create a table to store Lead Research and Outreach research summary